 Bunions.
 Just the word is repelling and scary.
 Sadly, bunions are an ugly, yet all-too-common foot deformity that afflicts millions of American women.
 And some men.

-The incidence of bunions has risen over the years to the point where it has become practically an epidemic.
+According to the podiatric sports medicine in elmhurst il, tfhe incidence of bunions has risen over the years to the point where it has become practically an epidemic.
 Especially among women who spend hours on their feet such as nurses, teachers and waitresses, many of whom are also runners.

 Somewhat surprisingly, running doesn’t actually cause a bunion.
 Many incorrectly assume that running is a primary cause, possibly because wearing the wrong running shoes can exacerbate an already painful condition.

 First, a bunion is usually initially described as a sharp, angular bump on the side or base of the big toe.
 Initially, there may not be any pain, but over time the bump swells to the point it becomes an unsightly and painful problem that can be so debilitating (especially for older women) that it requires surgery.
+Selecting the right shoes after bunion surgery is a tough task, but you can follow the doctor recommended good shoes after bunion surgery from the technomono list to overcome the pain.

 Bunions are a progressive disorder that begins with a leaning of the big toe.
 Over time, the angle of the metatarsal bones change and can point one way while forcing the big toe to point another way and/or overlap the other toes.
 When this occurs, the toes of the foot (most commonly, the second toe) are forced sideways.
 Instead of pointing forward, the toes are angled.